In this video, I wanted to show you four exercises that target your hip flexors to decrease their pain, loosen them up, and stretch them out.

 #2 – A Tennis Ball into the Hip Flexor

-Have that tennis ball in that hip area and move up and down, side to side, and in circles.
-This is a great hip flexor exercise that releases the hip flexors, the rectus femoris muscle in that hip flexor area to decrease the stress, tension, and pain in the hip and in your hip flexor.
+Place a tennis ball on your hip and move up and down, side to side, and in circles.
+This great hip flexor exercise releases the hip flexors and the rectus femoris muscle in that hip flexor area to decrease the stress, tension, and pain in the hip and your hip flexor.

-So we end up doing things in a specific order with the foam roller.
-We kind of worked on things in a superficial way.
-We worked on the whole muscle in order to massage that hip flexor and then with the second one, we targeted releasing that hip flexor and loosening up that hip flexor in order to help when it comes to hip flexor pain.
+We ended up doing things in a specific order with the foam roller.
+First, we worked on the whole muscle to massage that hip flexor.
+With this second exercise, we targeted releasing that hip flexor and loosening up that hip flexor to help with hip flexor pain.

 #3 – Press Up

-You are lying on your stomach.
-Hands are underneath your shoulders.
-And then you are going to push up and arch through the back.
-Here, you are working on the mobility in your back but then you are also stretching the front of those hip flexors, and then coming back down.
-Hold this position for two or three seconds or even five seconds and see how it feels.
-Go through two repetitions then get up.
-See if that area is loosened up.
-See if you are able to squat better and then progress the length that you hold the position for 10 to 20 seconds.
+Lie on your stomach with your hands underneath your shoulders.
+Push up and arch through the back and then lower back down.
+With this exercise, you are working on the mobility in your back and stretching out the front of those hip flexors.
+Hold this position for two or three seconds, or even five seconds, and see how it feels.
+Go through two repetitions and then get up.
+See if the area has loosened up.
+See if you can squat better and then progress the length that you hold the position to 10 or 20 seconds.

-And as you saw with Andrea, when you are doing that press up movement, you want to make sure that your hips are coming off the mat so you end up having a good hip flexor stretch.
-With this exercise, again, we are targeting the rectus femoris muscle.
+When doing the press-up movement, ensure that your hips are coming off the mat to ensure you have a good hip flexor stretch.
+With this exercise, we are targeting the rectus femoris muscle.

 #4 – 90-90 Hip Flexor Stretch

-The front foot is at 90, ankle, knee, and hip and same as the back one where your hip, knee, and ankle are at 90 degrees.
-Tighten up that abdominal area, bring one arm straight up overhead, and then bring the hips forward.
-Now with this exercise, we are specifically targeting more of the deeper hip flexor muscle called iliacus.
+Kneel on one knee, with your front leg at a 90-degree angle.
+Tighten your abdominal area, bring one arm straight up overhead, and then bring your hips forward.
+With this exercise, we specifically target more of the deeper hip flexor muscle, the iliacus.

 90-90 Hip Flexor Stretch

-There is a second one that we can do in this position that targets the psoas.
-Same thing, 90-90, arm overhead, hips forward, and then we can add a little bit of a side bend.
-What you will feel is that stretch moving deeper into that spine area.
+We can do the second exercise in this position that targets the psoas.
+Once again, move into the 90-90 position with your arms and hips forward.
+Now add a little bit of a side bend.
+You should feel the stretch moving deeper into your spine area.

 90-90 Hip Flexor Stretch with Side Bend

 There you go.
-Those are the four exercises to do in order to help you with hip flexor pain, hip flexor tightness, and loosen things up.
-Make sure to do them in the order that I listed them off and in the reps and sets that I recommended.
+Those are the four exercises to do to help you with hip flexor pain and hip flexor tightness.
+Make sure to do them in the order I listed them off and in the reps and sets I recommended.
 You can do these exercises every day.
-You just need to have that balance on how many sets and reps you do.
-Like I said, with the foam rolling one, you want to look at 5 to 10 repetitions.
-You are not looking at doing 50 repetitions.
+You need to balance how many sets and reps you do.
+Like I said, with the foam rolling one, you want to look at 5 to 10 repetitions, NOT 50 repetitions.